How to Plan Eyelid Surgery: Insights From a Toronto Facial Plastic Surgeon

 When the time is right, Dr. Torgerson recommends ColoreScience Corrector palette, available in 5 shades with SPF.

-If you’re ready to talk about how eyelid surgery can benefit you, we’re happy to schedule your free consultation.
+If you’re ready to talk about how eyelid surgery can benefit you, we’re happy to schedule your consultation.
 Dr. Torgerson will examine you, listen to your concerns, and make recommendations for your revitalized eyes.
 We look forward to hearing from you.

 The First Step Of Your Journey Begins With A Conversation